meghanblyth/CV/README.md

 ## Hobbies

-I love to read 📚, sea swim 🏊‍♀️, rescue and rehabilitate animals and fish of all kinds 🐈‍⬛ 🐠 🐇 ...
-I love all things natural history 🌴 and astronomy 🌍 !
+Avid reader 📚, sea swimmer 🏊‍♀️, rescuer and rehabilitater of animals and fish of all kinds 🐈‍⬛ 🐠 🐇 ...
+Keenly interested in all things natural history 🌴 and astronomy 🌍 !